eugenehan94/Angular-Random-User/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Running Project
-Once clone, on your terminal run "npm install" and that's it.
+Once clone, on your terminal run "npm install" and then "npm start."